Answers to common taxes and insurance questions

 Is disability income taxable?

-You may not owe taxes on the benefits you receive if you have an individual disability insurance plan and are not part of an employer-sponsored plan.
+You may not owe taxes on benefits you receive if you have an individual disability insurance plan and are not part of an employer-sponsored plan.
 This is because under an individual plan, the premiums are likely paid with your post-tax dollars.

 To determine your tax status, consider the type of disability insurance you receive.
 There are four basic types:

-Employer-sponsored plans: How are benefits of employer-sponsored plans taxed?
+How are benefits of employer-sponsored plans taxed?

 • Your employer pays the premiums: You owe taxes on the income you receive.